rockit-astro/lensheaterd/README.md

-## SuperWASP Lens Heater daemon
+## STING Lens Heater daemon

 `lensheaterd` wraps a RKC MA901 temperature controller attached via a USB-RS232 adaptor and makes the latest measurement available for other services via Pyro.

-`lensheater` is a commandline utility that reports the latest data from the SuperWASP lensheater.
+`lensheater` is a commandline utility that reports the latest data from the STING lensheater.

 ### Configuration